MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

 Use an Azure [private endpoint](/azure/private-link/private-endpoint-overview) to connect to your cluster in your [Azure virtual network](/azure/virtual-network/virtual-networks-overview) (VNet).

-Private endpoints use private IP addresses from your VNet to connect you privately to your cluster.
-With this setup, network traffic between a client on your private network and the cluster travels over the VNet and a private link on the [Microsoft backbone network](/azure/networking/microsoft-global-network).
+Private endpoints use private IP addresses from your virtual network to connect you privately to your cluster.
+With this setup, network traffic between a client on your private network and the cluster travels over the virtual network and a private link on the [Microsoft backbone network](/azure/networking/microsoft-global-network).
 This article shows you how to create a private endpoint for your cluster.

 ## Prerequisites